CLIUtils/CLI11/README.md

 #### Callbacks
 A subcommand has two optional callbacks that are executed at different stages of processing.
 The `preparse_callback` 🚧 is executed once after the first argument of a subcommand or application is processed and gives an argument for the number of remaining arguments to process.
 For the main app the first argument is considered the program name,  for subcommands the first argument is the subcommand name.
 For Option groups and nameless subcommands the first argument is after the first argument or subcommand is processed from that group.
 The second callback is executed after parsing.
-Depending on the status of the `immediate_callback` flag 🚧.
-This is either immediately after the parsing of the subcommand.
+The behavior depends on the status of the `immediate_callback` flag 🚧.
+If true, this runs immediately after the parsing of the subcommand.
 Or if the flag is false, once after parsing of all arguments.
-If the immediate_callback is set then the callback can be executed multiple times.
-If the main app or subcommand has a config file, no data from the config file will be reflected in immediate_callback.
+If the `immediate_callback` is set then the callback can be executed multiple times if the subcommand list given multiple times.
+If the main app or subcommand has a config file, no data from the config file will be reflected in immediate_callback. `immediate_callback()` has no effect on the main app, though it can be inherited.
+For option_groups `immediate_callback` causes the callback to be run prior to other option groups and options in the main app, effectively giving the options in the group priority.

 For example say an application was set up like

 ```cpp
 app.callback(ac);
 sub1=app.add_subcommand("sub1")->callback(c1)->preparse_callback(pc1)->immediate_callback();